Temple of Apshai

-Temple of Apshai (also known as Dunjonquest: Temple of Apshai) is a dungeon crawl role-playing video game developed and published by Automated Simulations (later renamed to Epyx) in 1979.
+Temple of Apshai is a dungeon crawl role-playing video game developed and published by Automated Simulations (later renamed to Epyx) in 1979.
 Originating on the TRS-80 and Commodore PET, it was followed by several updated versions for other computers between 1980 and 1986.

 Temple of Apshai is considered one of the first graphical role-playing games for home computers, predating even the commercial release of Richard Garriott's Akalabeth: World of Doom.
-It was an enormous success for its era, selling 20,000 copies by the end of 1981, and 30,000 copies by 30 June 1982 and remaining a best-seller for at least four years.
+It was an enormous success for its era, selling 400,000 copies by 1986.

 It was followed by several sequels and two expansions.
 The latter were bundled with the main game into the remake Temple of Apshai Trilogy in 1985.
-Games using the Apshai engine were collectively known as the Dunjonquest series.
+Games using the Apshai engine were collectively known as the Dunjonquest series, and later versions of Apshai are sometimes labeled Dunjonquest: Temple of Apshai.

 Gameplay

 The player in Temple of Apshai assumes the role of an adventurer who explores the mysterious ruins of the Temple of Apshai.
 The player character investigates room after room of the dungeon crawl while seeking treasure and combatting monsters.
 Along the way, the player discovers powerful weapons and armor with which to overcome the Temple's inhabitants.
 The game consists of four dungeons with over 200 rooms in total and features 30 monster types.

 Temple of Apshai consists of two programs: the Innkeeper and the Dunjonmaster.
 The game starts with the Innkeeper and the choice to either generate a new character or input an existing one.
 The game uses six base values taken from Dungeons & Dragons Early tape versions of the game had no means to save progress.
 The player was prompted to write down all statistics when quitting the game and had to type them in when resuming play.
 Later floppy versions fixed this by saving the status on the disk.
 Weapons and armor are purchased in a shop, where it is possible to haggle with the shopkeeper for a discount.
 Character stats determine which items can be worn.
 Finally, the player chooses between four dungeons of increasing difficulty to enter the Dunjonmaster part.